dfquaresma/prso-xv6/lab3/README.md

 - Our policy of working:
   - All process will have an additional attribute called currprio.
   - Periodically, all processes' currprio will be decremented by one.
-  - When currprio is zero and scheduler try to decrement, currprio returns to its original value.
+  - When a process is executed, currprio returns to its original value.